newgan/blur/README.md

 - smooth string: json string used as input in [SVSmoothFps](https://www.svp-team.com/wiki/Manual:SVPflow#SVSmoothFps.28source.2C_super.2C_vectors.2C_params_string.2C_.5Bsar.5D:_float.2C_.5Bmt.5D:_integer.29)

 These options are not visible by default, add them to your config and they will be used.

+---

+*in the future I might buy a dev cert, but $99 a year atm doesn't seem worth it